Grant applications 2020 - 2021

 The application should contain the following information:

-- How you heard of us: Please describe how you heard of Sherborne in the Community.
+- How you heard of us: Please describe how you heard of Sherborne in the Community and any previous grant applications made.

-- Organisation: Your organisation’s structure, including Trustee Board, staff numbers, volunteers and their activities.
+- Organisation: Your organisation’s structure, including Trustee Board, staff numbers, volunteer, activities, diversity/inclusion policies and safeguarding information if applicable.

-- Criteria for success: How you will judge whether the project has been successful, the objectives you wish to achieve.
+- Criteria for success: How you will judge whether the project has been successful and the objectives you wish to achieve.
 How many beneficiaries will this project affect?

-- Timing: Please indicate the date by which you would need to receive funding for the activity for which it is sought to go ahead.
+- Timing: Please indicate the date by which you would need to receive a decision and the date when funding is required.

 - Resources to implement the project: If your project involves planning future activities, please describe the resources (funds, staff, volunteers) you have to implement your project.